babakfp/babakfp.ir/src/content/docs/mdx-svelte/options.md

     import blockquote from "./blockquote.svelte"
     import img from "./img.svelte"

-    export const MdxCustomElements = { img, blockquote }
+    export const MdxElements = { img, blockquote }
 </script>

 <script lang="ts">
     import { setContext } from "svelte"

-    setContext("MdxCustomElements", MdxCustomElements)
+    setContext("MdxElements", MdxElements)
 </script>

 <slot />
 ```

-A `getContext` will be preprocessed to all of the markdown files to receive the value of `MdxCustomElements`.
+A `getContext` will be preprocessed to all of the markdown files to receive the value of `MdxElements`.

 ### Custom layouts